APDHE v. Obiang Family

-The investigative judge orders pretrial detention without bail of Mr. Vladimir Kokorev and Ms. Yulia Maleeva, husband and wife, on charges of money laundering.
+The investigative judge orders pretrial detention without bail of Mr. Vladimir Kokorev and Ms. Yulia Maleeva, husband and wife, on charges of money laundering, as well as their son Igor Kokorev Maleeva.
 After being extradited from Panama to Spain, both of them are detained pending trial.

 The investigative judge declares the secrecy of proceedings, which prevents the parties to the case from gaining access to the case file, except for the public prosecutor.
 The proceedings have since then remained secret.

 APDHE joins the case before the Pre-Trial Investigative Court (Juzgado de Instrucción) in Las Palmas as “acusación popular” (private prosecution exercising an actio popularis).

 Judge Garzón issues an order ratifying the determination of the Prosecutor requiring transfer of the case to the Pre-Trial Investigative Court (Juzgado de Instrucción) in Las Palmas.